CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/040-architecture.md

 ![img.png](../../../assets/images/ama/architecture/img.png)

-This diagram represents the CPU and memory allocation for each service running with an `Essential` license
+This diagram represents the CPU and memory allocation for each service running with an `Essential` license.

 ![img_1.png](../../../assets/images/ama/architecture/img_1.png)